massoudsalem/note-taking-api/README.md

-# Note-Taking API
+# Note-Taking API and Frontend

-A robust REST API for note management built with Node.js, Express, and Sequelize.
+A robust note-taking application with a REST API built with Node.js, Express, and Sequelize, and a frontend built with HTML, CSS, and JavaScript.

 ## Features